 Get your walking boots on in La Gomera, La Gomera

-If you enjoy an active holiday, head to La Gomera to experience a hike with a difference.
+If you enjoy an active holiday, head to La Gomera to experience hiking with a difference.

 The trails here are accessible and clearly marked, and there are options for all abilities.
-The 5km or so hike from La Gomera’s capital San Sebastián to the gorgeous beach of Playa de la Guancha takes about 1.5 hours – and you can look forward to a refreshing dip in the sea when you arrive.
+The five km or so hike from La Gomera’s capital, San Sebastián, to the gorgeous beach of Playa de la Guancha takes about one-and-a-half hours – and you can look forward to a refreshing dip in the sea when you arrive.

 Or, to really immerse yourself in nature, you might like to try Las Cruces: a stunning, highly recommended circular route that’ll take you through the ancient forests of Garajonay National Park.